ViktorBarzin/Website/content/about-me.md

 I'm all into information security.
 I love solving interesting and challenging problems and I also enjoy helping others learn new stuff.

-In my free time I watch Formula 1, play chess and soon I'll be jumping out of planes
+In my free time I watch Formula 1, play chess, go and soon I'll be jumping out of planes

 ![](/images/index-f170bc66.png)